NSMMS & CRASTE

 • Ground and flight test and evaluation methodologies including digital engineering, modeling and simulation, test plan development, test fixture design, instrumentation, test diagnostics, and modeling and simulation validation.

-This session addresses expendable strike and reusable hypersonic systems and requirements, materials & process development, and component/concept testing.
+This topic area addresses expendable strike and reusable hypersonic systems and requirements, materials & process development, and component/concept testing.
 Airframe topics include leading edges and nose tips, acreage TPS and hot structures, and control surfaces and windows/apertures.
 Propulsion topics include inlets, throat, injectors, and nozzle for airbreathing systems.
-Abstracts may cover materials, processing, manufacturing & (re)producibility, non-destructive investigation & quality, and aerothermal-structural concepts: design, analysis & testing.
+Abstracts may cover materials, processing, manufacturing & (re)producibility, non-destructive investigation & quality, aerothermal structural concepts, and design, analysis & testing.
+Submitted abstracts should fall in one of the following:

 This topic covers innovative test methodologies and platforms to mature small-sat and vehicle technologies in flight.
 Emphasis will be on the test and demonstration capabilities of test platforms to improve technology readiness levels (TRLs) of systems and components that may be useful to future satellites, launch vehicles, and upper stages such as guidance, communication, and propulsion in relevant environments.
+This can include on-orbit and/or re-entry testing.
 Abstracts are encouraged, but not limited to include:

 • Test platform descriptions;